MahmoudFawzyAOE2/Udacity-DA-Prof-Project1-US-Bike-Share/README.md

 # Udacity-Program-1-US-Bike-Share

-this project is a part of Udacity Data Analysis Professional Nanodegree Program. it's the first project out of 2 projects. you have to unzip "udacity bike data.zip" file and all 4 files (1 [.py] and 3 [.csv]) are in the same folder
+this project is a part of Udacity Data Analysis Professional Nanodegree Program.
+it's the first project out of 2 projects.
+you have to unzip "udacity bike data.zip" file and all 4 files (1 [.py] and 3 [.csv]) are in the same folder
+the code is made with Python Programming laguage and using Numpy & Pandas

-In this project, we will explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington the data is provided by Motivate, a bike share system provider for many major cities in the United States
+In this project, we will explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington
+the data is provided by Motivate, a bike share system provider for many major cities in the United States

 # The Datasets